What is ADHD and how to treat it?

 The ability to pay attention is such an important skill, but it’s also one that we take for granted because most of us are able to automatically do so.
 It facilitates learning, building and maintaining social bonds, and keeping ourselves out of harm’s way.
 However, for many children (and adults), paying attention is one of the hardest things that they can be asked to do.
 Attention Deficit/Hyperactivity Disorder (ADHD) is a disorder that affects 5-10% of the world’s population and it influences many areas of an individual’s life, such as their ability to pay attention, to self-control, to focus, and control their impulses.
 Its origins are in childhood, and like many developmental disorders, more males than females are likely to be affected.
 There is also a high rate of comorbidity with other developmental disorders such as Autism Spectrum Disorder and Specific Language Impairment.

-The exact cause of ADHD has been debated for many years, as many developmental disorders are believed to be influenced by both genetics and environment, however, the consensus from research is that ADHD is a neurobiological disorder.
+The exact cause has been debated for many years, as many developmental disorders are believed to be influenced by both genetics and environment, however, the consensus from research is that ADHD is a neurobiological disorder.
 Although ADHD is primarily recognised as a childhood specific problem, it has been shown that these children don’t just “grow out” of their issues – the influence of ADHD also tendrils into adult life unless suitable interventions are made.

 How is ADHD diagnosed, and who do you turn to for a diagnosis?

 ADHD is a heterogeneous disorder, meaning that it presents differently in everybody who has it.
 Therefore, diagnosing ADHD has to be a dynamic process that can be adapted to the specific individual.
 A combination of multiple professional inputs as well as standardised tests is usually involved.
 ADHD is often flagged in the classroom by a teacher, as it is here that a child is required to pay attention for long periods of time.
-At this stage, a parent may decide to seek a referral for a professional diagnosis (typically from a psychologist) through their child’s school or through a GP.
+At this stage, a parent may decide to seek a referral for a professional diagnosis through their child’s school or through a GP.

 When measuring ADHD, there are strengths and weaknesses to many of the available assessment options.
 Behaviour rating scales are commonly used to assess whether a child has ADHD and are filled out by the child’s caregiver.
 However, self-report forms can be prone to bias as sometimes parents can over or under exaggerate their child’s symptoms.
 For this reason, a combination approach to assessment is often seen as necessary.
 A trained professional such as a psychologist may observe a child’s behaviour in formal and informal settings as it provides a valuable insight into the child’s ability to concentrate.
 In conjunction with a self-report measure, the observation helps to give a holistic view of the child’s ability.